michaeljs1990/docs/source/linux/kerneldevel.md

 5. Pass `rdinit=/bin/bash` to the kernel during boot to drop to a shell inside your initramfs.
 6. If you run into any very cryptic errors such as something like `trap invalid opcode` you likely need to use a different CPU arch.
 I used Haswell to get around this error however if you have a different chip set you may need to change it.
-7. IMPORTANT: if you set rdinit to anything outside of `/init` all of the `rd.*` commands from `man dracut.cmdline` will no longer work since that init script looks for them.
+7. IMPORTANT: if you set the kernel param `rdinit` to anything outside of `/init` all of the `rd.*` commands from `man dracut.cmdline` will no longer work since that init script looks for them.
 For instance if you switch your rdinit to `/sbin/init` it will happily ignore all of your rd commands.

 [1]: http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/i386/iso-cd/